Undergraduate Academic Assessment Process (Annual)

-The faculty and associate deans will be aided in their efforts by the Division of Academic and Student Affairs (DASA), University Planning and Analysis (UPA), the Undergraduate Academic Assessment and Comprehensive Program Review Steering Council and assigned university consultants.
+The faculty and associate deans will be aided in their efforts by the Division of Academic and Student Affairs (DASA), the Office of Institutional Research and Planning (OIRP), and assigned university consultants.

 - Each program and transcripted certificate must have a set of comprehensive student learning outcomes which are measurable (i.e., need to use action verbs such as those found in the Bloom’s tables online) and can all be assessed within a 3 to 5 year cycle.
 We generally recommend narrowing down the list of outcomes to 4 to 7 high-level outcomes (e.g., analyzing, synthesizing, creating, etc.) the faculty would expect students to be able to do or know as a result of graduating from the program.

 - Each program and transcripted certificate must use direct measures of learning that are aligned with the outcomes such as test questions (not grades) or projects with a rubric (or other method that will allow for systematic review of the course product) from upper level courses.
-When done well and in the aggregate, these methods will allow programs to determine not only if the students achieved the outcome, but will allow faculty to identify both strengths and weakness for the program.
+When done well and in the aggregate, these methods will allow programs to determine not only if the students achieved the outcome, but will allow faculty to identify both strengths and areas for improvement for the program, which is a requirement of the process (for an example of how to show these, see the example report "findings").
 Each program can measure as many outcomes as they deem appropriate each year as long as they are all assessed within 3 to 5 years.
-A single tool or set of questions from a major exam may be used to asess multiple outcomes.
+A single tool or set of questions from a major exam may be used to assess multiple outcomes.